Alabama State Capitol: U.S. Capitols Challenge

 Guided Tours

-The Capitols of Alabama
+The Five Capitols of Alabama

 The Rotunda – A Stunning Centerpiece

-The dome’s interior is adorned with ornate plasterwork, decorative moldings, and elegant detailing that draw your eyes upward, encouraging you to pause and take in its quiet grandeur.
+It draws your eyes upward, encouraging you to pause and take in its quiet grandeur.

 These vibrant artworks offer a visual journey through the state’s past, bringing its story to life in a way that complements the Capitol’s rich architecture.